Ken Nash

-Kenneth Leland Nash (July 14, 1888 - February 16, 1977) was a Major League Baseball infielder who played for two seasons.
-He played 11 games for the Cleveland Naps in 1912 and 24 games for the St. Louis Cardinals in 1914.
+Kenneth Leland Nash (July 14, 1888 – February 16, 1977) was an American baseball player, politician, and judge.
+He was a Major League Baseball infielder who played for two seasons.
 He split time as a shortstop, third baseman, and second baseman.
-He attended Brown University and played in one game in 1912 under the name of "Costello."
+He was elected to the Massachusetts House of Representatives during his playing career and eventually left baseball to focus on politics and pursue a legal career.
+He spent 52 years as a Massachusetts District Court judge, retiring in 1970 at the age of 82.